 - Put in place a monitoring and evaluation plan for your project /organisation

-This informative workshop investigates how to pull together evidence and make sense of it, even though it might be coming from different places and consists of different types of data!
+This informative workshop investigates how to pull together evidence and make sense of it, even though it might be coming from different places and consist of different types of data!
 You will gain the latest understanding of best practice in reporting and explore what a positive funder relationship looks like.

 Using evaluation for learning is just as important as using it to provide outcome evidence for your funders and this workshop examines how your evaluation practice can achieve both of these and more.